Harsh902/TreesAndTents_ASP/SolutionCode.md

  I make a rule that, which can be read as:

- It cannot be the case that there is a tree in position (1,A)
+ *It cannot be the case that there is a tree in position (1,A)*

- Which translates to: We cannot have a tree in the first column, in any row.
+ *Which translates to: We cannot have a tree in the first column, in any row.*

+ The same logic applies for the other columns where there cannot be any elements.

 `
 :- placeTent(1, A).